 Doing his time at Bethesda Medical Center while recovering from his injuries, Jason Redman authored a bright orange sign on his door.
 The encouraging orange sign became a statement and symbol for wounded warriors everywhere.
-For his service and actions during his career, he was awarded the Bronze Star with Valor, the Purple Heart, and the Defense Meritorious Service Medal, among other awards.
+He was awarded the Bronze Star with Valor, the Purple Heart, and the Defense Meritorious Service Medal for his service and actions during his career.

-Jason Redman, also known as Jay among the friends, was born in a small town in central Ohio and attended schools in Ohio, North Carolina, the U.S. Virgin Islands, and Florida before graduating from Lumberton High School in Southern North Carolina.
+Jason Redman, also known as Jay among his friends, was born in a small town in central Ohio.
+He attended schools in Ohio, North Carolina, the U.S. Virgin Islands, and Florida before graduating from Lumberton High School in Southern North Carolina.
 On September 11, 1992, he joined the Navy and began his naval career at boot camp in Orlando, Florida.

 Jason Redman began his career in the Navy working as an Intelligence Specialist working for and around Naval Special Warfare for the next two years.
-During Boot Camp he had tried out and was accepted for Basic Underwater Demolition SEAL training (BUD/S) and he reported to BUD/S in January of 1995.
+During Boot Camp, he had tried out and was accepted for Basic Underwater Demolition SEAL training (BUD/S), and he reported to BUD/S in January 1995.
 Almost a year later, in December 1995, Jason Redman graduated with BUD/S class 202.

 Jason set off on a whirlwind career, completing three deployments to South America, where he conducted numerous Counter Drug missions throughout Colombia and Peru.
-He returned in December of 2000 to become an instructor for his SEAL Team’s Basic Land Warfare block of training.
+He returned in December of 2000 to become an instructor for his SEAL Team’s Basic Land Warfare training block.
 He spent the next year and a half teaching Marksmanship, Reconnaissance and Surveillance operations, and advanced communications.

-In August of 2000, Petty Officer 1st Class Redman was one of fifty naval enlisted members selected for the prestigious Seaman to Admiral Program.
-He began school at Old Dominion University in August of 2001.
+In August of 2000, Petty Officer 1st Class Redman was among fifty naval enlisted members selected for the prestigious Seaman to Admiral Program.
+He began school at Old Dominion University in August 2001.
 Jason graduated with a Bachelor of Science in Business Management; Summa Cum Laude with Honors in Business Administration.
 He was commissioned in May of 2004 as a Naval SEAL Officer.

 Redman immediately reported to his new SEAL Team and was directly assigned as an Assistant Platoon Commander.
 His platoon deployed to Afghanistan in July of 2005 and conducted numerous combat operations that directly contributed to the Global War on Terror.

-On September 13, 2007 while acting as Assault Force Commander on an operation to capture an Al Qaeda HVT (High-Value Target), LT Redman’s Assault Team came under heavy machine gun and small arms fire, and he, along with two other Teammates, was wounded in the ensuing firefight.
-Despite being shot twice in the arm and once in the face, as well as multiple rounds to his helmet, Night Vision Goggles, body armor, and weapon, Jason and his Team fought valiantly, winning the fight, ensuring everyone came home alive.
+On September 13, 2007, while acting as Assault Force Commander on an operation to capture an Al Qaeda HVT (High-Value Target), LT Redman’s Assault Team came under heavy machine gun and small arms fire, and he, along with two other Teammates, was wounded in the ensuing firefight.
+Despite being shot twice in the arm and once in the face, as well as multiple rounds to his helmet, Night Vision Goggles, body armor, and weapon, Jason and his Team fought bravely, winning the fight and ensuring everyone came home alive.

 In July 2010, Jason joined three other wounded service members.
-He reached the summit of Mount Rainier as a testament to wounded warriors and all Americans that there is no obstacle that cannot be overcome if you have the drive, the determination, and the tenacity to rise above.
+He reached the summit of Mount Rainier as a testament to wounded warriors and all Americans that no obstacle cannot be overcome if you have the drive, the determination, and the tenacity to rise above.